 Iranian travel blogging couple of Travestyle Matin and Parsa share their favorite Iran travel destinations that you must visit.

 There is no dearth of historic places to visit in Iran.
 Whether you’re traveling along the classic route or going off the beaten track, Iran’s history is bound to make an appearance on your journey.

 The history of Iran goes as far as 4000 BC and some of the most famous places in Iran are its historic structures.

-Most first-time visitors, plan their trip to Iran along the central route – covering the cities of Tehran, Isfahan, Shiraz, Yazd and sometimes Kerman.
+Most first-time visitors to Iran, plan their trip to Iran along the central route – covering the cities of Tehran, Isfahan, Shiraz, Yazd and sometimes Kerman.

 It’s safe to say that Iran’s top tourist attractions are mostly located along this trail.
 But if you have some extra time, Khuzestan province in south-west Iran is where you’ll find some of the oldest settlements of Persia.